SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Computing_resources.md

 ### CVMFS

-SBND has a CVMFS area with the `sbnd.opensciencegrid.org`.
+SBND CVMFS area is `/cvmfs/sbnd.opensciencegrid.org`.

 CVMFS is a file system that mirrors locally a remote storage area (not dissimilarly from NFS), and it is available on the Open Science Grid